web-dave/webdave.de/src/assets/posts/angular-elements.md

     <script src="main-es5.js" nomodule defer></script>
 ```

-And define the tag of your CustomElement.
+And define the custom HTML tag of your CustomElement.

 ```html
 <moin-moin></moin-moin>
 ```

-Or create it dynamic via javascript
+Or create it programmatically by using javascript

 ```javascript
 const script = document.createElement('script');